-Our workshop at the Dubai Future Forum proved to be critical for the development of our research, as it brought together an international group of foresight practitioners to explore key questions about the evolution and future of the foresight field.
+Our workshop at the Dubai Future Forum proved to be critical for the development of our research, as it brought together an international group of foresight practitioners to explore key questions about the evolution and future of the foresight field we could not have answered alone.

 Participants at the first table engaging in the historical events that have shaped the practice, expanded the traditional Western-centric narrative of foresight's history by highlighting influential concepts from religion, astrology, and more global events.
-They emphasized the importance of considering interdisciplinary influences and examining the field's evolution through domain-specific lenses, such as technology, economics, and design.
+They emphasized the importance of considering interdisciplinary influences and the field's evolution through domain specific lenses, such as technology, economics, and design.

 For example, they noted how religious texts shaped people's actions towards a "better future," while astrological beliefs influenced early forms of forecasting.
 Participants also identified key technological milestones, such as the development of the printing press, ARPANET, and early artificial intelligence, as well as economic theories like Long Waves and the introduction of corporate foresight.

-To provide a more nuanced understanding of foresight's development, participants proposed enhancing the informational value of historical timelines through color coding, sentiment indicators, and geo-location data.
-These suggestions aim to capture the diverse influences and global nature of foresight's evolution.
+To provide a more nuanced understanding of foresight's development, participants also proposed enhancing the timeline through color coding, sentiment indicators, and geo location data.

 The second table, which tackled envisioning a potential future of foresight, discussed the influence of future technological advancements, societal shifts, and innovations that would transform the globe and practice.
-Participants explored scenarios such as Mars colonization, asteroid mining, and the rise of artificial consciousness, highlighting the transformative potential of AI, bioengineering, and space exploration.
-They also considered the impact of global events like climate change, micro-governance models, and the prioritization of non-human life in decision-making.

-Participants also emphasized the central touchpoint of science fiction in broadening foresight perspectives and sparking conversations about alternative futures.
-They also identified emerging methodologies, such as immersive simulations, real-time scenario adaptation, and 5-senses workshops, as potentially transformative tools for navigating future complexities.
+Participants explored scenarios such as Mars colonization, asteroid mining, and the rise of artificial consciousness, highlighting the future potential of AI through bioengineering and space exploration.
+They also considered the impact of global events like climate change, micro-governance models, and the potential of non-human life in decision-making processes.
+Participants also emphasized the ability of science fiction in broadening foresight perspectives and sparking conversations about alternative futures.
+They also identified emerging methodologies, such as immersive simulations, real-time scenario adaptation, and 5-senses workshops, as potentially transformative tools for the field.

 Table 3 explored the evolving skill sets of futurists, identifying a range of critical skills and attributes for future foresight practitioners.
-They emphasized the importance of adaptable and self-reflective thinking, highlighting the need for futurists to be both grounded in tools and methodologies, but flexible enough to explore new possibilities.
+They emphasized the importance of adaptable and self-reflective thinking, highlighting the need for futurists to be both grounded in tools and methodologies, but flexible enough to explore new knowledge and ways of working.

-Empathy, compassion, and the ability to understand diverse audiences were seen as essential for effective communication and facilitation.
-As foresight can be a challenging domain for many people, participants stressed the importance of meeting clients where they are and guiding them through ambiguity and uncertainty.
+Empathy, compassion, and the ability to understand diverse audiences were seen as essential for effective communication and facilitation, necessary skills for current and future practitioners.
+Participants stressed the importance of meeting clients where they are and guiding them through ambiguity and uncertainty.
 In addition to traditional foresight skills, participants recognized the growing importance of "doing and making" capabilities, such as working with AI, design, and visualization tools.
-They also highlighted the value of interdisciplinary knowledge, such as understanding public policy, technology impacts, and social dynamics.

 Table 4 of our workshop focused on how organizations can better integrate and benefit from foresight practices.
-Participants identified opportunities such as building foresight literacy across teams, aligning initiatives with organizational vision, and leveraging diverse perspectives to uncover innovative strategies.
-However, they also noted significant barriers, including limited leadership buy-in, siloed operations, and a tendency to prioritize short-term outcomes over exploratory, long-term insights.
-To overcome these challenges, participants proposed educating leaders about foresight methodologies, reframing foresight as a tool for de-risking decisions, and embedding foresight into strategic planning processes.
+Participants identified opportunities such as building foresight literacy across teams and aligning initiatives with organizational vision and leadership.
+However, they also noted significant barriers, including limited leadership buy-in, siloed operations, and a tendency to prioritize short-term gains.
+To overcome these challenges, participants proposed educating leaders about foresight methodologies, reframing foresight as a tool for de-risking and embedding foresight into strategic planning processes.
 There is room here for our discipline practices to learn skills for fostering organizational change.